Our studies are mainly focused on the following projects:

 - Study of the regulation of several signal transduction pathways in different tumor systems.

-- the pro-angiogenic pathways induced by human chorionic gonadotropin hormone in primary testicular and gubernaculum cells;
+- the in vitro effect and the involved pathways induced by human chorionic gonadotropin hormone in order to depict personalized therapy;

-- the connection between the predisposition to develop testicular cancer and the presence of specific gonadal pathologies in childhood.
+- the connection between the predisposition to develop testicular cancer and gonadal pathologies in childhood.

-Our aim is to preserve male fertility potential starting from the bench to the bed side, in a constant connection with the clinicians.
+Our aim is to preserve male fertility potential starting from the bed to the bench and then back from the bench to the bed, in a constant connection with the clinicians.